Andrei Chikatilo: Childhood

 Andrei Chikatilo (Note: Chikatilo's first name is also transliterated as Andrey.) was born on 16 October 1936 in the village of Yabluchne [uk] in the Sumy Oblast of the Ukrainian SSR.
 At the time of his birth, Ukraine was recovering from a severe famine caused by Joseph Stalin's forced collectivization of agriculture.
-Chikatilo's parents were both collective farm labourers who lived in a one-room hut.
-They received no wages for their work, but instead received the right to cultivate a plot of land behind the family hut.
+Chikatilo's parents were collective farm labourers who lived in a one-room hut, receiving no wages for their work, but instead having the right to cultivate a plot of land behind the family hut.

-The family rarely had sufficient food; Chikatilo himself later claimed not to have eaten bread until the age of 12, adding that he and his family often had to eat grass and leaves in an effort to stave off hunger.
+The family rarely had sufficient food; Chikatilo later claimed not to have eaten bread until the age of 12, adding that he and his family often had to eat grass and leaves to stave off hunger.
 Throughout his childhood, Chikatilo was repeatedly told by his mother Anna that prior to his birth, an older brother of his named Stepan had, at the age of four, been kidnapped and cannibalized by starving neighbours.
 However, it has never been established whether this incident actually occurred, or if a Stepan Chikatilo even existed.
-Nonetheless, Chikatilo recalled his childhood as being blighted by poverty, ridicule, hunger, and war.
+Chikatilo recalled his childhood as being blighted by poverty, ridicule, hunger, and war.

 When the Soviet Union entered the Second World War, Chikatilo's father, Roman, was conscripted into the Red Army.
 He would later be taken prisoner after being wounded in combat.
 Between 1941 and 1944, Chikatilo witnessed some of the effects of the Nazi occupation of Ukraine, which he described as "horrors", adding he witnessed bombings, fires, and shootings from which he and his mother would hide in cellars and ditches.
 On one occasion, Chikatilo and his mother were forced to watch their own hut burn to the ground.
 With his father at war, mother and son shared a single bed.
 Chikatilo was a chronic bed wetter, and his mother berated and beat him for each offence.